 What to read next:

-Have you read Snow in Love?
+Have you read Charming as a Verb?
 What did you think of it?

 This is a weekly meme hosted by Breaking the Spine.
 In this post we highlight a book that’s highly anticipated.